robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

     |             | Directory Should Exist | ${path}    |            |
     +-------------+------------------------+------------+------------+

-.. note:: Empty cells in the first column of simple tables needs to be escaped.
+.. note:: Empty cells in the first column of simple tables need to be escaped.
-          The above example uses :code:`\\` and :code:`..` could also be used.
+          The above example uses :code:`\\` but :code:`..` could also be used.

 .. note:: Because the backslash character is an escape character in reST,
           specifying a backslash so that Robot Framework will see it requires